sweattep/ancient_quotes/README.md

 >May he judge your people with righteousness, and your poor with justice!

 >So woe to those who pray  who are heedless of their prayer - Those who make show  And withhold   assistance.

+>And among them are those who listen to you.
+But can you cause the deaf to hear, although they will not use reason?

+>And he threw down the tablets and seized his brother by [the hair of] his head, pulling him toward him.

+>O my people, did your Lord not make you a good promise?

+>Would you exchange what is better for what is less?
+Go

+>There is no deity except You; exalted are You.
+Indeed, I have been of the wrongdoers.